ProjectArmy/Hatchbuck-for-WordPress/readme.txt

 === Hatchbuck ===
 Contributors: projectarmy,viktorix,supporthero
-Tags: hatchbuck,crm,marketing automation,forms,website tracking,projectarmy,embed forms,sales,leadgen,lead generation,pop ups,scroll box
+Tags: hatchbuck,crm,marketing automation,forms,website tracking,projectarmy,embed forms,sales,leadgen,lead generation,pop ups,scroll box,classicpress,gutenberg
 Donate link: https://www.projectarmy.net
-Requires at least: 3.0
+Requires at least: 4.0
-Tested up to: 4.9.4
+Tested up to: 5.0.1
-Stable tag: 1.3.2
+Stable tag: 1.4.0
+Requires PHP: 5.6
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Integrate Hatchbuck with your WordPress website to capture and nurture more leads.

 == Description ==
 Hatchbuck for WordPress allows you to easily embed Hatchbuck forms inside any pages or posts using simple shortcodes.
 It makes it very easy to insert website tracking code on any page, post or site-wide.
-We've added some extra tools to help Hatchbuckers capture more leads and build their email lists. **ProjectArmy is a certified Hatchbuck partner.**
+We've added some extra tools to help Hatchbuckers capture more leads and build their email lists.

 = Features =
 Current version includes:

+* Gutenberg form block to easily insert forms in your layouts [NEW]
 * Embed Hatchbuck forms with shortcodes anywhere in WordPress
 * Insert website tracking code on any page, post or site-wide
 * Admin toolbar shortcuts to your Hatchbuck app
-* Scroll box to capture more leads (NEW)
+* Scroll box to capture more leads
 * Addons to extend plugin's functionality

-= Todo =
-This is what we got so far on our road map:

-* Gravity Forms integration
-* Additional lead generation tools
-* Possibly form analytics
+* Compatible with Classic Editor plugin
+* Compatible with ClassicPress

 = Support =
 Submit your issues, feedback, and suggestions in the WordPress support forum.